boriskaus/test_PETSc_jll/README.md

 ##### No MPI on windows
 ok, as nothing works lets try without MPI altogether.
 This finally gives some success (after adapting the tests), as can be seen [here](https://github.com/boriskaus/test_PETSc_jll/actions/runs/7602378455/job/20702870051).

+This works, but suitesparse does not work at all (see [here](https://github.com/boriskaus/test_PETSc_jll/actions/runs/7602965554/job/20704131214) ).

+Which version of SuiteSparse is PETSc using anyways?
+To determine this, we looked at the logfiles and it turns out to be 5.13.0

+In a next step, I made an attempt to activate MUMPS 5.6.2 as that is a version that is compiled for windows as well.
+Unfortunately it results in the usual runtime crash.